rapideinternet/hellohi.apiclient.php/README.md

-# mka.apiclient
+# hellohi.apiclient
-PHP Client for the MKA API.
+PHP Client for the HelloHi API.
 This documentation uses the threads endpoint as example.
 For a a list of available endpionts, please refer to the client documentation. ##url-here-please##.

 ## Setup
 ```